-The ISBI had total investment commitments of \$2.2 billion at the end of fiscal year 2019.
+The ISBI had total investment commitments of \$2.4 billion at the end of fiscal year 2020.
 The ISBI's real estate, private equity, infrastructure and opportunistic debt investment portfolios consist of passive interests in limited partnerships.
-At the end of fiscal year 2019, the ISBI had no outstanding commitments to separate real estate accounts within the real estate and private equity investment portfolios.
 The ISBI would fund outstanding commitments by utilizing available cash and then selling liquid securities in the portfolio as necessary.